The higher goal a person pursues, the quicker his ability develops, and the more beneficial he will become to the society.

 Step 2: Find Congruence

-If congruence doesn’t exist between your goal and the above mentioned areas, then no matter how badly you may want to have this goal in your life it will always elude you, and there’s nothing you can do about it, unless of course you address this imbalance in advance.
+If congruence doesn’t exist between your goal and the above-mentioned areas, then no matter how badly you may want to have this goal in your life it will always elude you.
+And, unfortunately, there’s nothing you can do about it, unless, of course, you address this imbalance in advance.